trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [https://romanrm.net/mhddfs](https://romanrm.net/mhddfs)

-mhddfs is, like mergerfs, a FUSE based filesystem which can pool multiple filesystems together.
+mhddfs is, like mergerfs, a FUSE-based filesystem which can pool multiple filesystems together.

-mhddfs had not been updated in over a decade and has known stability and security issues. mergerfs provides a super set of mhddfs' features and offers better performance.
-As of 2020 the author of mhddfs has [moved to using mergerfs.](https://romanrm.net/mhddfs#update)
+mhddfs had not been updated in over a decade and has known stability and security issues. mergerfs provides a superset of mhddfs' features and offers better performance.
+As of 2020, the author of mhddfs has [moved to using mergerfs.](https://romanrm.net/mhddfs#update)

+* **Better than mergerfs for:** legacy setups that already depend on mhddfs-specific behavior and do not need newer features.
+* **Worse than mergerfs for:** most modern deployments due to maintenance status, feature coverage, and reliability.

 Below is an example of mhddfs and mergerfs setup to work similarly.